 How will I receive my car insurance refund?

 The traditional refund method is by check in the mail.
 Some insurance carriers route the money back to your bank account if your car insurance is set up with EFT payments.
-Because refund delivery methods can vary, you should ask your insurance agent or representative.
+Because insurance premium refund delivery methods can vary, you should ask your insurance agent or representative.

 I did not receive my refund check.
 What do I do now?